This is a sub-page of Animal Crossing/Version Differences.

 New Characters in e+

 There are 84 new neighbors (66 villagers & 18 islanders) featured in e-Reader cards, most of whom would reappear in later entries in the series.
 These additional neighbors can be invited to move in by collecting their corresponding e-Reader card and then swiping them; this method can also be used to add in neighbors present in previous versions of the game as well.
+Of note is that the new villagers are not actually in the game's code; instead, they get written into blank space on the player's save file using information present in their cards' dot codes.
 A modified version of this feature, making use of amiibo cards rather than e-Reader cards, would later be implemented thirteen years later with the Welcome amiibo update for New Leaf as well as in New Horizons in 2020.
 The new characters added are as follows:

 - 10 new normal villagers: Alice, Carrot, Clara, Gladys, Lolly, Maggie, Margie, Nan, Sunny, and Sylvana